-Completed applications must include a curriculum vitae, one writing sample (single authored; demonstrates both research interests and technical skills), and the contact information for three references (note: letters not required at this stage).
-We will interview finalists by Skype.
-The application deadline is January 24, 2020.
+Completed applications must include a curriculum vitae, one writing sample (demonstrates both research interests and technical skills), a research statement and three reference letters.
+We will interview finalists by phone or Skype.
+The application deadline is January 31, 2020.

 You may upload your documents as one file or individual files.
-Letters of reference and questions should be e-mailed to David Carter (firstname.lastname@example.org) or William Nomikos (email@example.com).
+Letters of recommendation and questions should be e-mailed to Betsy Sinclair (firstname.lastname@example.org).

 Washington University in St. Louis, a medium-sized, independent university, is dedicated to challenging its faculty and students alike to seek new knowledge and greater understanding of an ever-changing, multicultural world.
 The University offers more than 90 programs and almost 1,500 courses leading to bachelor's, master's and doctoral degrees in a broad spectrum of traditional and interdisciplinary fields, with additional opportunities for minor concentrations and individualized programs.
 The faculty is composed of scholars, scientists, artists and members of the learned professions.
 They serve society by teaching; by adding to the store of human art, creativity, understanding, and wisdom; and by providing direct services, such as health care.